Federal Judge Rules That McGahn Must Testify, Delivering Blow To White House

 In her ruling on Monday, Jackson said Office of Legal Counsel opinion from the White House, which Trump administration lawyers cited in defense of its "absolute immunity" argument, are not legally binding.

 "Thus—to be crystal clear—what is at issue in this case is solely whether senior level presidential aides, such as McGahn, are legally required to respond to a subpoena that a committee of Congress has issued, by appearing before the committee for testimony despite any presidential directive prohibiting such a response," Jackson wrote.
-"McGahn 'must appear before the Committee to provide testimony, and invoke executive privilege where appropriate.'"
+"McGahn 'must appear before the Committee to provide testimony, and invoke executive privilege where appropriate.' "

-McGahn was seen as the star witness in Special Counsel Robert Mueller's report on Russian interference in the 2016 election.
+McGahn was seen as the star witness in special counsel Robert Mueller's report on Russian interference in the 2016 election.
 He told Mueller's investigators that Trump had ordered him to fire Mueller.
 McGahn told investigators that a day after the revelation broke in the press, Trump asked him to write a letter denying that the president had wanted Mueller fired.

 "Each time he was approached, McGahn responded that he would not refute the press accounts because they were accurate in reporting on the President's effort to have the Special Counsel removed," according to Mueller's findings.